Probe Scheduling for Efficient Detection of Silent Failures: The Kuhn-Tucker scheduler

 We conjecture that the KT schedule has $\EtEe$ which is at most twice the optimal.
 Viewing the quantity $\sum_e p_e x[e]^2$ as ``potential'' the average reduction in potential is the $\EtEe$ of the sequence.
 We do not provide bounds on the approximation ratio, but test this heuristic in our experiments.

 The KT scheduler can be deployed when priorities are modified on the go.
 This is in contrast to other schedulers which pre-compute the schedule .

-\EC{ Analasys: The sum of the reductions in potential is the \EEP\ of the schedule we are generating.
-Can we show it is within a constant of the minimal \EEP? can we show anyting on the \EMP ?
-This is simple and may perofrm well in practice, as it does not loose the constants of the tree schedule. }
+\EC{ Analyses: The sum of the reductions in potential is the \EEP\ of the schedule we are generating.
+Can we show it is within a constant of the minimal \EEP? can we show anything on the \EMP ?
+This is simple and may perform well in practice, as it does not loose the constants of the tree schedule. }